cqse/teamscale-cli/README.md

 ### Sublime

 Add a new *Build System* under `Tools > Build System`.
-Locate `config/teamscale-precommit.sublime-build` in this repo.
-Copy and paste the snippet and modify the arguments to fit your needs.
+Copy and paste [our example snippet](./config/teamscale-precommit.sublime-build) and modify the arguments to fit your needs.

 ### Xcode